TULiberalArts/Criminal-Justice/pages/policy-analysis-and-program-evaluation.md

 _Project Title_: **Research Support and Evaluation for Philadelphia CeaseFire: Supporting and Developing a Public Health Approach to Gun Violence Reduction** <br>
 _Affiliated Faculty_: [Caterina Roman](https://liberalarts.temple.edu/academics/faculty/roman-caterina) <br>

 Description: Housed in Temple University’s Center for Bioethics, Urban Health, and Policy at the Temple School of Medicine, Philadelphia CeaseFire is a gun violence reduction intervention that utilizes the Cure Violence public health model of stopping the spread of disease.
 Philadelphia CeaseFire works by detecting and interrupting potentially violent conflicts; identifying and treating the highest risk; and, mobilizing the community to change norms.
 The evaluation consists of three main tasks: Creating a support system for staff in the collection of performance measures that will aid monthly and quarterly reporting; the conduct of an implementation evaluation; and the conduct of a rigorous impact evaluation.
 The research also includes an evaluation of an expansion of the model to a local high school where two outreach workers have been employed to work directly with students.

+You can view the [results of the impact evaluation](https://drive.google.com/file/d/16zQwyTiNe_-IW32xEA9-WjCarw2dACs9/view?usp=sharing).
+To hear Dr. Roman discuss the research on Cure Violence and Philadelphia CeaseFire within the larger context of research on the strategy, watch a [30-minute panel discussion](https://johnjayrec.nyc/2017/10/06/cvevaluationconference/) (see Panel 3) on Cure Violence that took place at John Jay College in 2017.

 ___